0

 Cookie bars are one of my favorite things to bake.
 They’re quick, easy and perfect for sharing with a crowd.
 Follow the tips below to make the very best peanut butter s’mores bars that are full of toasty, chocolatey, peanut buttery goodness.

 Use creamy peanut butter.
-Save the all natural peanut butter for your morning smoothie.
+Save the all-natural peanut butter for your morning smoothie.
 For the best texture and flavor, use regular creamy peanut butter like Skippy or Jif.
 Make sure it’s at room temperature so that it incorporates into the batter easily.

 Is marshmallow creme better than regular marshmallows?

-After experimenting a bit {tough job, but someone’s got to do it} with both regular marshmallows and marshmallow creme – the choice was clear.
-Standard size marshmallows didn’t melt enough into the peanut butter cookie batter and mini marshmallows melted almost too much.
-A generous layer of simple marshmallow creme {also called fluff} made for pockets and puddles of ooey gooey marshmallow that give this treat the perfect s’mores flavor in every bite.
 No need to be too ambitious and make our own marshmallow creme.
 The store bought stuff works great and saves on time so you can sink your teeth into warm from the oven peanut butter s’mores bars sooner than later.
 Pro-tip: marshmallow creme is notoriously messy and tough to spread.
 Spoon the fluff on top of the cookie dough, placing dollops evening across the top.
 Then use the back of a spoon or offset spatula that has been run under warm water to spread the creme across the dough.
 Remember, the messier the better when it comes to s’mores so don’t try to make the layers too perfect.

 How to store cookie bars